Friday, April 1, 2022

-The research, which was carried out by Johns Hopkins Children’s Centre in New Orleans, discovered that folic acid, also known as Vitamin B9, can potentially help to regulate the immune system’s response to allergens, particularly in relation to allergy-triggered asthma.
+The research carried out by Johns Hopkins Children’s Centre in New Orleans discovered that folic acid, also known as Vitamin B9, can potentially help regulate the immune system’s response to allergens, particularly allergy-triggered asthma.

 Before we get into the links between folic acid and allergies, it’s vital to understand exactly what folic acid is and where it can be found.
-Folic acid or folate are water-soluble forms of vitamin B, known as Vitamin B9.
+Folic acid or folate is a water-soluble form of vitamin B, known as Vitamin B9.
 This folate is an essential component for the development of the human body.
-Folate serum in the blood helps with the generation of new blood cells, in particular, red blood cells, which are vital to your immune system; folate also plays a key role in the formation of DNA, which is why women should take supplements of folic acid pre-pregnancy.
+Folate serum in the blood helps with the generation of new blood cells, particularly red blood cells, which are vital to your immune system; folate also plays a key role in the formation of DNA, which is why women should take supplements of folic acid pre-pregnancy.

 The initial research suggests that with sufficient levels of folate in the blood, which can be through natural food sources or prescribed dietary supplements, the human body’s immune system will produce more red blood cells.
 These can help regulate the inflammation caused by allergens, thus potentially reducing the effects of allergies on respiratory problems such as asthma.

 Naturally, this research by Johns Hopkins Children’s Centre is in its early stages, having only recently been published, so there are many more extensive studies to be carried out to further investigate the links between allergies and folate blood levels.

 Furthermore, without additional in-depth research, it is still unknown what the recommended dosage should be and any side effects of using folic acid to help with the regulation of allergies and asthma.